-- 7. Discuss the following questions and ask students to share any concerns they may have about offering first aid assistance at a road crash. - Why do bystanders sometimes choose to not get involved in providing first aid?
+- 6. Suggest to students that people may be reluctant to offer help at a crash scene as they are concerned about doing the wrong thing or further injuring the victim. - Discuss the following questions and ask students to share any concerns they may have about offering first aid assistance at a road crash. - Why do bystanders sometimes choose to not get involved in providing first aid?
 (Lack of first aid knowledge or concern about legal implications).

 - What factors may affect a potential helper's decision whether or not to assist with first aid?
 (Shock, previous experiences with a road crash, victims are aggressive, location of the crash). - Do you have a responsibility to offer road crash victims' assistance?
 Why?
 (If you are the driver of a vehicle involved in a crash, you must stop the vehicle and offer assistance to victims.
-Failure to do so can result in loss of licence or a custodial sentence). - 8.
-Set up a values continuum (page 171) by placing the three labelled cards (agree, unsure and disagree) in a line. - 9.
-Read one of the following statements and ask students to move to the position on the continuum that best represents how they feel about the statement.
+Failure to do so can result in loss of licence or a custodial sentence). - Set up a values continuum (page 171) by 8. placing the three labelled cards (agree, unsure and disagree) in a line. - Read one of the following statements and 9. ask students to move to the position on the continuum that best represents how they feel about the statement.
 Ask students to discuss their opinion with others standing nearby and formulate a group response to justify the stance they have taken.
 Have students consider the opposing points of view. - It should be compulsory for all learner drivers to complete a first aid course. - Everyone has a responsibility to offer help at a road crash scene. - You need to know more than the DRSABCD procedure to help a road crash victim.

-- 1. Ask the following questions discussing the responses. - What should you do to ensure your own safety at a road crash scene and to provide help for those involved in the crash?
+- Ask the following questions discussing the 1. responses. - What should you do to ensure your own safety at a road crash scene and to provide help for those involved in the crash?
 (Make sure area is safe such as there are no electrical wires nearby or fuel escaping from an overturned vehicle with the motor still running before administering first aid to victims; call the emergency number for assistance; continue with the DRSABCD procedure). - What is one thing you can do to help an injured crash victim?
 (Tilt their head to allow a clear air passage). - How can you protect yourself when providing help to a crash victim?
 (Use plastic gloves, stay clear of the road and oncoming traffic).